devikarajeevan/congestion-simulator/README.md

 **Calculation logic lives entirely in `backend/calculator.js`.** This file has no Express, HTTP, or JSON-handling code — it's pure functions that take volumes and config and return numbers. `server.js` only handles routing, validation, and shaping responses.
 This separation means the data source could become a database or live feed later without touching the math.

-**The shift endpoint is intentionally literal to the spec.** "Move a configurable percentage of volume out of the single most-congested hour into the least-congested hour" is implemented as exactly that: one source hour, one destination hour, found by `Math.max`/`Math.min` on the volumes array.
-I considered spreading the shift across multiple off-peak hours or shifting from the top N congested hours, since that's closer to how a real incentive program would behave, but the spec is explicit about a single hour pair, and the evaluation criteria calls out "sensible handling of the ambiguous shift design" rather than asking for a more elaborate model.
-A more realistic version is listed under "What I'd Do With More Time" below.
+**The shift endpoint follows the spec literally.** Volume is moved from the single most-congested hour to the single least-congested hour — one source, one destination, identified by finding the highest and lowest values in the volumes array.
+Spreading the shift across multiple off-peak hours would be closer to how a real incentive program works, but the spec is explicit about a single hour pair.
+A multi-hour distribution is noted under "What I'd Do With More Time."

 **Moved vehicles are rounded to whole numbers** (`Math.round(volumes[peakIdx] * shiftPercent / 100)`), since fractional vehicles aren't meaningful.
 This means very small shift percentages on already-low-volume hours can round to zero vehicles moved — the UI reflects this rather than hiding it.